The pandemic turned my neighbors into friends.

 Sinduja Rangarajan

-For a large chunk of last year, my then three-year-old daughter and my husband did what a lot of parents with children did during the pandemic: They wore masks and went out for bike rides in our neighborhood in the evenings.
+For a large chunk of last year, my then 3-year-old daughter and my husband did what a lot of parents with children did during the pandemic: They wore masks and went out for bike rides in our neighborhood in the evenings.

-One evening, my daughter and husband took an extraordinarily long time to get back.
+One evening, my daughter and my husband took an extraordinarily long time to get back.
 Out of curiosity, I stepped out to see what was up.
 Our apartment complex had more than 100 condominiums all lined up next to each other.
 Redwood and Cherry Blossom trees surrounded it, and there was a lot of common space for kids to run and bike around.
 I walked three times around the area before I called my husband.
 They were hanging out in a corner that I’d never been to.
 Under a canopy of trees, my daughter was playing “camp camp” with a neighbor’s daughter.
 They were collecting twigs and sticks and piling them up in one place.
 My daughter refused to leave.
 She’d found her best friend.

 Since that day, every evening after we wrapped up work, we’d take my daughter to play outside with her best friend.
 Soon she found other best friends in the complex.
 Bike rides were only a ruse.
 She’d step off the bike the moment she saw any of the kids and start playing.
 After a day of screens and Zooms, she was eager to see someone her age.
 I could sense her emotional health improving.
 She felt lighter and happier after these spontaneous playdates.